souravghosh2105/Android-Calculator/README.md

 # Android-Calculator
- A simple calculaotr app created using Android Studio
+ A simple calculator app created using Android Studio